ra-wawa/tonka-cs/README.md

-## What is Kali?
+## What is tonka?
-Kali is an Open Source Linux Cheat For Counter Strike : Global Offensive.
-This cheat is a fork of fork of fork of fork:
+tonka is an Open Source Linux Cheat For Counter Strike : Global Offensive. ok so basically this is my project o hopefully make me understand c and c++ ok yes haha This cheat is a fork of a fork a of a fork a of a fork a of a fork:

 Linux Basehook -> Aimtux -> Fuzion -> MissedIT -> EyeHook -> Kali.
 ## Compiling